Tom Tiffany: Early life, education, and career

-In 2012, Tiffany chose not to seek reelection to the Assembly and instead to run again for the Senate after Holperin announced he would not run for reelection.
-He defeated Democrat Susan Sommer, 56% to 40%, in the general election.
+In 2012, Tiffany chose not to seek reelection to the Assembly and instead to run again for the state senate after Holperin announced he would not run for reelection.
+He defeated the Democratic nominee Susan Sommer, 56% to 40%, in the general election.

+In the state senate, Tiffany was the chair of the chair of the Senate Committee on Sporting Heritage, Mining and Forestry and a member of the Joint Finance Committee.
+He supported mining operations, advocated more logging, and proposed reduced funding for the Wisconsin Department of Natural Resources.
+He also had a role in transferring powers over to the Wisconsin Legislature from the Wisconsin Department of Natural Resources on issues like operating rules for controversial dams in Vilas County.
+Tiffany was proud to earn the enmity of the Wisconsin chapter of the League of Conservation Voters and called organizations such as the Environmental Protection Agency under President Obama "radical."

-U.S. House of Representatives
+U.S. House of Representatives (2020–present)

-Tenure

-Incumbent Representative Sean Duffy resigned on September 23, 2019, after his youngest daughter was diagnosed with a heart condition.
+U.S. representative Sean Duffy resigned on September 23, 2019, after his youngest daughter was diagnosed with a heart condition.
 Tiffany announced that he would run in a special election to succeed him.
-He won the February 18 Republican primary and defeated Wausau attorney Tricia Zunker in the May 12 special election.
-Tiffany defeated Zunker in a rematch in the November 3 general election with 60.7% of the vote.
+He won the February 18, 2020, Republican primary and defeated Wausau attorney Tricia Zunker in the May 12, 2020, special election.
 Tiffany was sworn in on May 19, 2020.

-In December 2020, Tiffany was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
-The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

-Tiffany was among the 120 House members, all Republicans, who objected to counting Arizona's and Pennsylvania's electoral votes in the 2020 presidential election.
-Representative Scott L. Fitzgerald joined Tiffany in this objection.
+Tiffany defeated Zunker in a rematch in the November 3, 2020, general election taking in 60.7% of the vote.

 In June 2021, Tiffany was one of 14 House Republicans to vote against legislation to establish June 19, or Juneteenth, as a federal holiday.
-The next day, Tiffany was one of 49 House Republicans who voted to repeal the AUMF against Iraq.